yihongwang001/5200p3/README.md

   <br>
 </h1>

-## instuctions to import database and run application
+## Instuctions to import database and run application

 1. connect to your mongodb with localhost:27017